Lone Star Steakhouse & Saloon

-Lone Star Steakhouse & Saloon was an American casual dining restaurant chain with a single independently owned and operated franchise still in business in 2021 on the island of Guam.
+Lone Star Steakhouse & Saloon is an American casual dining restaurant chain with a single independently owned and operated franchise still in business in 2021 on the island of Guam.
 The chain served steak, seafood, salad, and similar food items.
 Lone Star opened its first restaurant in 1989 in Winston-Salem, North Carolina.
 In March 1992, Lone Star became a public company with eight restaurants opened.
 At its maximum, 267 Lone Star Steakhouses were in operation.
 The company filed for Chapter 7 bankruptcy on September 7, 2017.